Usability Metrics that Matter: A Practical Approach to Measuring Usability

 Metrics are meaningful when you track progress over time.
 It serves as a baseline for comparing your numbers.

-Usability metrics provide a clear picture of how effectively your product meets user needs and helps pinpoint areas for improvement.
-Below, we introduce some of the most commonly used usability metrics for each behavioral and attitudinal type:
+Below, we introduce some of the most commonly used usability metrics for behavioral and attitudinal data:

 Behavioral Metrics